RakshithKr13/sprint2/README.md

-# This is NewCast web application.
+# This is NowCast web application.
 ![](welcome.PNG)

 ## Login